Customer reviews on Tripadvisor

 Walk along the offbeat Laugavegur shopping street, one of the oldest streets in Reykjavik.
 Satisfy your culture craving at one of the city’s excellent museums, such as the National Museum, the Reyjavík Museum of Photography, or the Culture House.
 For a more eccentric cultural experience, check out the Phallological Museum, which began as one collector’s strange hobby and evolved into the world’s only museum on the subject.

-But before that, be sure to hunt for the magical Northern Lights Iceland on an optional boat tour!
+But before that, be sure to hunt for the magical Northern Lights Iceland on a boat tour!
 Set course for pitch-black skies, the perfect setting for the emerald light show.
-An expert aurora guide tell you everything you could wish to know about the lights.
+An expert aurora guide tells you everything you could wish to know about the lights.

 On day 2, we’ll pick you up from your hotel and head straight for Iceland’s most iconic attractions.